MECLabTUDA/Super_Selfish/README.md

   Jigsaw processed at once for performance and simplicity

 ## Remarks
-If not precisley stated in a paper, we use the CPC image augmentations.
+- If not precisley stated in a paper, we use the CPC image augmentations.
 Some augmentations or implementation details may be different to the original papers as we aim for a comparable unified framework.
+- We use an EfficientNet https://github.com/lukemelas/EfficientNet-PyTorch implementation as the defaul backbone/feature extractor.
+We use a customized version that can be switched from batch norm to layer norm.

 ## Usage
 Training is as easy as: